ravisheth/mapsseq/README.md

 - Add 1uL of 100uM e2 primer to each well such that the concentration is 10uM.
 Mix well.
 - Incubate on a rotisserie at room temperature overnight.
 - Wash the beads 3 times with wash buffer suppemented with 0.1mM biotin.
 The plate must be centrifuged during this step and care must be taken to not accidentally aspirate any beads.
-- Remove 8uL of wash buffer such that the remaining beads are resuspended in in 2uL.
-Replace with 8uL of nuclease free water.
+- Remove as much of the of wash buffer as possible, taking care not to aspirate any of the beads.
-- Add a Klenow (NEB M0210L) master mix such that each well has a final volume of 20uL containing 1x NEBuffer 2, 0.5mM dNTPs.
-Note that Klenow will be added in a subsequent step.
-Cool the mixture to 16C.
+- On ice, add a Klenow (NEB M0210L) master mix such that each well has a final volume of 20uL containing 1x NEBuffer 2, 0.5mM dNTPs.
-    - Specifically, prepare a 960uL master mix containing 200uL NEBuffer 2 10x, 100uL 10uM dNTPs, 40uL Klenow (5,000 units/mL) and 860uL nuclease free water.
-Add 9.6uL to each well and mix well.
+    - Specifically, prepare a 2000uL master mix containing 200uL NEBuffer 2 10x, 100uL 10uM dNTPs, 40uL Klenow (5,000 units/mL) and 1660uL nuclease free water, and chill on ice.
+Add 20uL to each well and mix well.
-- Once mixture is cooled to 16C, add 0.4uL of Klenow (5,000 units/mL).
-- Incubate at 16C for 1hr.
+- Transfer plate to a PCR block at 16C and incubate for 1hr.
+Vortex plate every 15 minutes to keep beads in solution.
 - Add 2uL of 0.5M EDTA pH8.0 to each well and mix well.
 - Incubate on ice for 30 minutes to allow full chelation of magnesium ions and inactivation of Klenow.
 - Quench the reaction with 70uL of 125mM NaOH, 2mM biotin, 10mM EDTA and mix well.